-Distribution of Plan and Training
+Distribution Of Plan And Training

-- A copy of the Emergency Preparedness Plan is distributed to all faculty and staff during the new hire on-boarding process. - Faculty and staff receive the Emergency Preparedness Plan at regular in-service training and updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation.

-A copy of the Emergency Preparedness Plan is posted on the Fortis College Consumer Information page available online at <http://www.fortis.edu/>.
+- A copy of the Emergency Preparedness Plan is distributed to all faculty and staff during the new hire on-boarding process. - Faculty and staff receive the Emergency Preparedness Plan at regular in-service training and updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the Emergency Preparedness Plan is posted on the Fortis College, 'Ignite to Learn' site.